dotnet/docs/docs/visual-basic/programming-guide/language-features/declared-elements/how-to-control-the-availability-of-a-variable.md

 -   *Local variables* (defined inside a procedure) nominally have public access, although only code within their procedure can access them.
 You cannot change the access level of a local variable, but you can change the access level of the procedure that contains it.

- For more information, see [Access Levels in Visual Basic](../../../../visual-basic/programming-guide/language-features/declared-elements/access-levels.md).
+ For more information, see [Access levels in Visual Basic](../../../../visual-basic/programming-guide/language-features/declared-elements/access-levels.md).

 ## Private and Public Access